 case(total < budget : "green", "red") -> self.total.style.backgroundColor

-references the total input
+self.total references the total input element, which has its

-is the identifier of the style
+id set to total. style is the identifier of the style subnode

 under which all style attributes of the element are grouped.
 Finally

-is the identifier of the style attribute which
+backgroundColor is the identifier of the style attribute which

 controls the element's background color.